All Saints' Church, North Street, York: Stained glass

 Alongside the Prick of Conscience, another famous window is The Corporal Acts of Mercy.
 The window shows six of the seven corporal acts, it is not known why the seventh (burying the dead) is not shown.
-The window depicts the Blackburn family, who at the time were influential traders, specifically Nicholas Blackburn who at the time was mayor of york and is said to be the one who paid for the window.
+The window depicts the Blackburn family, who at the time were influential traders, specifically Nicholas Blackburn who at the time was Mayor of York and may have paid for the window as his family's armorials originally appeared in the lower panels.